ComScore

 Tara Ziemba / Contributor/Getty Images

-11. The Sky-high Wrap
+11. The Sky-High Wrap

-For the naturalistas who keep their hair in box braids or locs, this style will be perfect for those in-between days when you’re not quite ready to go to the salon, but your protective style isn’t looking so fresh anymore (we’ve all been there).
+For the naturalistas who keep their hair in box braids or locs, this style will be perfect for those in-between days when you’re not quite ready to go to the salon, but your protective style isn’t looking so fresh anymore.
 Start by tying your hair into a loose top bun, grab your wrap and line it with the back of your head.
 Next, simply start wrapping around your bun, making sure your hair is stable inside.
 Tuck any lose ends within the folds and you’re all set.
 Those who keep their tresses short don’t have to miss out on this fabulous style; you can create a makeshift bun inside your wrap as YouTuber Akilah did here.

 head scarf styles front bun